9 Treatment Options for Pinched Nerves in the Back and Neck

 1. Endoscopic Discectomy

-Endoscopic discectomy is a common surgery for pinched nerves in the lower back.
+Endoscopic discectomy is a common surgery for spinal pinched nerves in the lower back.
 An endoscopic discectomy can also address pinched nerves in the middle back.
 During an endoscopic microdiscectomy, a spinal surgeon can directly visualize the spinal nerves and discs.

 A spinal surgeon can decompress the nerve roots that are compressed and damaged by spinal discs.
 While an endoscopic discectomy is an effective surgery to alleviate pinched nerve pain, a physician will often initially suggest a more conservative treatment.